PRNicovich/cheesoSPIM/README.md

 <p>
 	<img src="https://github.com/PRNicovich/cheesoSPIM/blob/main/output/zoomThrough.gif" width="450">
 	<br>
 	<em>Z stack of cleared balsa wood imaged on the cheesoSPIM with manual Z axis drive.
 Specimen is at a slight angle to the left as one moves deeper into the specimen.
 Sheet is incident from the left of the image.
 Defocus on right of specimen is largely due to difficulty of imaging through specimen thickness.
-Inclusions at ~1/3 from top and singular inclusion at similar position near bottom are due to air remaining in the balsa wood pores.</em>
+Inclusions at ~1/3 from top and singular inclusion at similar position near bottom are due to air remaining in the balsa wood pores.
+These same inclusions are visible in the 'cleared wood on uncleared wood' pic above.</em>
 </p>